-Okay, I am an adult woman and I still love chocolate milk: it’s all I wanted when I was pregnant and for months afterwards.
+Okay, I am an adult woman, and I still love chocolate milk: it’s all I wanted when I was pregnant and for months afterward.
 I don’t see many cows drinking milk themselves, though, so we’re going to chalk this tip up to being useless—other than for cravings, of course.

 “You are eating too many dry foods—replace all of your meals with soup.”

 I’m blessed with a fantastic mother-in-law, but she’s very traditional.
 She breastfed each of her children (4!!) for 14 months with no supply issues whatsoever.
 Color me green with envy.
-But also color me greenish-gray when she brought me fish soup to eat every time she came to visit baby E right after she was born: she insisted it would help my supply.
-She clucked her tongue at me and I swear chuckled as she watched me choke it down.
-Not only did it not help, but the ensuing bathroom issues probably detracted from things as well.
+But also color me greenish-gray when she brought me fish soup to eat every time she visited baby E right after she was born: she insisted it would help my supply.
+She clucked her tongue at me, and I swear chuckled as she watched me choke it down.
+Not only did it not help, but the accompanying bathroom issues probably detracted from things as well.

 “Have you tried massaging your breasts in the shower, then nursing?”

-As much fun as this was for me, (and getting to take an extra-long, luxurious shower was the bees-knees) it made very little difference, if any.
-I actually think I accidentally expressed from my functional feedbag in these instances, causing me to want to keep some kind of bottle in the shower for such purposes.
+As much fun as this was for me (and getting to take an extra-long, luxurious shower was the bees-knees), it made very little difference, if any.
+I think I accidentally expressed from my functional feedbag in these instances, causing me to want to keep a bottle in the shower for such purposes.
 With Righty still out of commission, this method wasn’t convincing for me.

 “Eat raw garlic!
 It’s a natural supply booster.”

 How about you eat my raw . . . never mind.
-I did actually put raw garlic in a smoothie—needless to say, my husband and I both disapproved of this one.
+I put raw garlic in a smoothie—needless to say, my husband and I both disapproved of this one.

 “Flax seeds!
 Mother’s milk tablets!
 Teas!
 They’ve got me producing a half-gallon a day!”

-I am very excited for you: truly, I am.
-But I don’t have a pill separator, a la my grandmother, and I hadn’t considered supplements before—but in the spirit of “I’ll try anything, please let my cups overfloweth,” I gave them a shot.
+I hadn’t considered supplements before—but in the spirit of “I’ll try anything, please let my cups overfloweth,” I gave them a shot.
 Flax seeds in a smoothie were delicious, and I saw additional output from old reliable; radio silence from Righty.
-Tablets and teas yielded little difference from traditional hydration, and were a bit on the expensive side after trying them religiously multiple times a day.
+Tablets and teas yielded little difference from traditional hydration and were slightly expensive after trying them religiously multiple times a day.

-It’s been 7 months since Baby E was born, and though we haven’t closed the chapter on our breastfeeding journey yet, she is partially supplemented with formula.
-It disappointed me at first, then I came to the conclusion many moms before and after me will: fed is always, always best—in whatever manner works most for your family.
+It’s been 7 months since Baby E was born.
+Though we haven’t closed the chapter on our breastfeeding journey yet, she is partially supplemented with formula.
+It disappointed me at first, but I concluded as many moms before and after me will: fed is always best—in whatever manner works most for your family.
 You’ve got your cup of tea, my mother-in-law has her fish soup, and I’ve got my wine: because that’s also a fun thing with formula sometimes.